damonyoungcc/english-interview/mock2.md

 I'm especially skilled at mobile web development and creating user-friendly interactions.

-I started my career during my internship at ZBJ, the largest internet company in ChongQing, China.
+I started my career during my internship at ZBJ Network, the largest internet company in ChongQing, China.
 At that time, I helped upgrade their official website to version 2.0 from jQuery to Vue.
 Since then, I've worked in different industries like e-commerce platform and banking systems.